Reverse engineering how Warren Buffett invests

 [As for] people yelling “Swing, you bump”, [simply] ignore them.
 There’s a temptation for people to act far too frequently in stocks simply because they’re so liquid.

-There you have it — my current understanding of Warren Buffett and Charlie Munger’s remarkable investing system.
+There you have it, a summary of Warren Buffett and Charlie Munger’s remarkable investing system.